Waterdrips/shop-coding-test/README.md

 * Break some of the maths bits (percentage discount for example) out into their own package, so more extensive testing can be done on those sections and we can encourage code-reuse in the future
 * Discuss with Product Owner/Business as to how and where we apply rounding of prices, at the moment its setup to maximise profit
 * The products could be refactored out of code and into config (or external provider) by changing from using Python types to work out what's in the basket to looking at names (if we created objects from a base product class instead of creating child classes)
+* Decide if we should validate if a developer creates a discount that is more than 100% or less then (or equal to) 0%